datagrok-ai/public/help/_internal/tests/tooltip.md

 1. Set 'Show tooltip' to 'show custom tooltip'
 1. Select tooltip columns in the dialog and click 'OK'
    - Scatter plot tooltip is updated so that selected columns are shown
+   - The main grid uses the default tooltip (as well as other scatter plot instances, open a new one to check)

 ### Scatter plot: custom form tooltip